SimonSubokLee/ston-docs-son/admin/caching_purge.kr.rst

 -  ``<ResCodeNoCtrlTarget> (default: 200)``

-   Configures the HTTP response code when target objects are missing for `Purge`_ , `Expire`_ , `HardPurge`_ , `ExpireAfter`_.
+   Configures the HTTP response code when target objects are missing for `Purge`_ , `Expire`_ , `HardPurge`_ , or `ExpireAfter`_.

 .. warning:

-   Other than specific URLs, pattern or directory can be purged as well.
+   Other than some specific URLs, pattern or directory can be purged as well.
-   However, until the command is performed, number of target item is unclear.
+   However, until the command is executed, number of target item is unclear.
    For this reason, administrator might select too many targets without intention, and it will occupy too much CPU resource and causes performance drop.

    Therefore, it is strongly recommended to use a specific URL during the service.